Please wait while we process your payment

 For the next 7 days, you'll have access to awesome PLUS stuff like AP English test prep, No Fear Shakespeare translations and audio, a note-taking tool, personalized dashboard, & much more!

 You’ve successfully purchased a group discount.
 Your group members can use the joining link below to redeem their group membership.
 You'll also receive an email with the link.

 Members will be prompted to log in or create an account to redeem their group membership.

 Thanks for creating a SparkNotes account!
 Continue to start your free trial.

 Simon Dedalus spends a great deal of his time reliving past experiences, lost in his own sentimental nostalgia.
 Joyce often uses Simon to symbolize the bonds and burdens that Stephen's family and nationality place upon him as he grows up.
 Simon is a nostalgic, tragic figure: he has a deep pride in tradition, but he is unable to keep his own affairs in order.
 To Stephen, his father Simon represents the parts of family, nation, and tradition that hold him back, and against which he feels he must rebel.
 The closest look we get at Simon is on the visit to Cork with Stephen, during which Simon gets drunk and sentimentalizes about his past.
 Joyce paints a picture of a man who has ruined himself and, instead of facing his problems, drowns them in alcohol and nostalgia.

-More characters from A Portrait of the Artist as a Young Man
+Ace your assignments with our guide to A Portrait of the Artist as a Young Man!